Single Sign-On (SSO) for NebulaCRS

 Security Authentication

-The SSO system checks your credentials against a Central Identity Provider (IdP), such as Microsoft Entra ID or Google Workspace.
+The SSO system checks your credentials against a Central Identity Provider (IdP), such as Microsoft or Google Workspace.

 To enhance security, your IdP may require extra verification steps before the token is issued.
 These are known as Multi-Factor Authentication (MFA) and may include: